paladinzh/BLE_Mesh/NRF_MESH/nRF5_SDK_for_Mesh/doc/libraries/serial_evt.md

-# Serial Events
+# Serial events

 # Serial Event Overview {#serial-events}

-Serial Events are messages sent from the nRF5x to the host controller.
-Messages are either sent asynchronously as a result of some interaction in the mesh, or as a response to a command.
+Serial Events are messages sent from the nRF5 to the host controller.
+Messages are either sent asynchronously as a result of some interaction in the mesh or as a response to a command.

-See the table below for an overiew over the various events pushed by the nRF5x to the host.
-Each entry links to their respective "Details" section, where the parameters and reason for each event will be described.
+See the table below for an overview over the various events pushed by the nRF5 to the host.
+Each entry links to their respective "Details" section, where the parameters and reason for each event are described.

 Event                                                                    | Opcode